PastelNightmare/6502-Smartbread-SBC/README.md

 Repo includes software, PCB gerber files and resources.
 ROM included has SIMterm and BASIC.
 Other files can be added and recompiled as desired

+Software assumes you are using the Kowalski 6502 simulator for assmebly. https://sbc.rictor.org/kowalski.html

 # Disclaimer:
 This was my first stab at assembly of any kind.
 While the code does exactly what I want it to do for this system, I understand that my code is not pretty by any stretch, and there is tons of room for improvement.
 I'm a novice, so please go easy on me.
 Some things like address decoding were figured out with the help of the 6502 forum and the 6502 Primer by Garth Wilson.
 Found at: http://wilsonminesco.com/